Simple Estimation of Semiparametric Models with Measurement Errors: Proof of Theorem

 \subsection{Proof of Theorem \ref{the: asy normality}}

 Equipped with Lemmas \ref{lem: moments UC}-\ref{lem: moment normality}, we are ready to prove Theorem \ref{the: asy normality}.

-\begin{proof}[Proof of Theorem \ref{the: asy normality}] Since (i) $\hat \theta$ and $\hat \gamma$ are consistent for $\theta_0$ and $\gamma_{0n}$, respectively (Lemma \ref{lem: consistency}) and (ii) both $\theta_0$ and $\gamma_{0n} \rightarrow 0$ (Assumption \ref{ass:MME}) are bounded away from the boundaries of $\Theta$ and $\Gamma$ respectively (Assumption \ref{ass: Parameter space}), the standard GMM FOC is satisfied with probability approaching one, i.e., we have (with probability approaching one)
+Since (i) $\hat \theta$ and $\hat \gamma$ are consistent for $\theta_0$ and $\gamma_{0n}$, respectively (Lemma \ref{lem: consistency}) and (ii) both $\theta_0$ and $\gamma_{0n} \rightarrow 0$ (Assumption \ref{ass:MME}) are bounded away from the boundaries of $\Theta$ and $\Gamma$ respectively (Assumption \ref{ass: Parameter space}), the standard GMM FOC is satisfied with probability approaching one, i.e., we have (with probability approaching one)

 Expanding $\overline \psi (\hat \beta)$ around $\overline \psi (\beta_{0n})$ gives

 where $\tilde \beta$ lies between $\beta_{0n}$ and $\hat \beta$ (and, consequently, $\tilde \theta \prob \theta_{0}$ and $\tilde \gamma \prob 0$).
 Next, we argue that $\overline \Psi (\hat \beta) = \Psi^* + o_p(1)$.
 Observe